VynzzDev/Pterodactyl-Autobackup/README.md

 ## Preview

-To see a preview example of this script, join my discord server [↗️](https://discord.gg/fPqWr3Ax98)
+To see a preview of this script, join my discord server [↗️](https://discord.gg/fPqWr3Ax98)

 ### Supported wings operating systems